redcrix/x-ray/README.md

-# x-ray
+# x-ray image classification

+Dataset is downloaded from: https://nihcc.app.box.com/v/ChestXray-NIHCC

-This project is for the prediction of chest infection by visulization of the chest x-ray images.
+This project is for the prediction of chest infection by visulization of the chest x-ray images on the basis of 15 different classifications which are given by the NIH Clinical Center.

+It uses keras for the CNN and as a backend tensorflow for creating the x-ray prediction model.
+Django is used for creating the web interface of this predicting model and deployment on the web.

+Output comes by the processing of image with the ".h5" file of the model in 15 different classifications if infection is present in image.

 Steps for running this project:
 1. clone the repository by command <git clone https://github.com/redcrix/x-ray.git>